December 23, 2017Posted by on

 Friday — What Is Compassion?
 Compassion literally means “to suffer together.”
 Among emotion researchers, it is defined as the feeling that arises when you are confronted with another’s suffering and feel motivated to relieve that suffering.

-Other People’s Money (Posted by Peter on January 25, 2012): While we may display genuine and heartfelt compassion for those in need of it, ultimately we all have a compassion fatigue point at which our self interest — be it physical or spiritual — ultimately triumphs.
+Other People’s Money (Posted by January 25, 2012): While we may display genuine and heartfelt compassion for those in need of it, ultimately we all have a compassion fatigue point at which our self interest — be it physical or spiritual — ultimately triumphs. on